… Bob MacKenzie, Commissioning Editor of e-O&P and Company Secretary

 My main interest is in learning more about Learning: how it is undertaken and understood by individuals, groups and organisations.
 Is learning a response to change, is it the source of change, or is it both and more?
 Do these applications differ, and if so in what ways?

-Based in Dorset, I spend a lot of time working in London and across the South.
+Based in Dorset, and now retired, I spent a lot of time working in London and across the South.

 Rob has a doctorate in healthcare policy, particularly the interaction between policy and frontline practice.
 This was gained whilst working as Head of Strategic Change for a large NHS organisation where he worked closely with the Department of Health on a national healthcare initiative.
 In addition to 14 years in a variety of NHS management positions, Rob has 8 years experience in consultancy working with clients ranging from investment banks, civil aviation, the Ministry of Defence to commercial property.